| Interface: As PhotoTools is a plug-in,

 or deleting points on the curve, then change the width and spacing

-by dragging the curve to any point on the graph, and you can save
+by dragging the curve to any point on the graph, and you can save your

 shapes for later use.
 All groove options, including shaping, bevel